 If for some reason you don't want to use "Base", consider the also-free MySQL.
 (MySQL website) (I used it a bit, was happy as far as I went, but I know it too superficially to be able to "recommend" it.... and now my energies will go into ooBase, as I like that.)

 Open Office website (Not a small download, of course, but I did say I'd try to flag large downloads.
-It is frequently on magazine cover disks.
 It can be downloaded or customized for use with languages other than American.)

 Below here: The full list, in alphabetical order.
-The links above take you to sections within the following, or you can just read it from top to bottom, or use your browser's "find" tool to look for the topic you are after....
+The links take you to sections within what follows... or you can just keep reading, or use your browser's "find" tool to look for the topic you are after....

 You may also want a way to monitor programs which "auto-run" when your computer starts up.
-Ever have a machine running things you didn't want it to run?
+(Beyond the tools built into the operating system.
+Always, in every category, consider them first!)
+Have you ever have a machine running things you didn't want it to run?
 I'm not talking only about malware... just things that are "above themselves".
 (Of course, the monitor may help with malware, too, but that is not its main purpose.)
 Automatically run programs are not always started by a nice simple entry in the Startup folder, as you probably know.
+Following may be dated at 3/19...
 Sysinternals (taken over by Microsoft in July 2006) offers a free tool to work on such things.
 I haven't tested it myself... but was going to before Microsoft took over Sysinternals.

 (See also: the items on anti-spyware and anti-rootkit programs, above, and the information on firewalls, below.)